Ricardo PLC: Early history

 The company was founded by Harry Ricardo as Engine Patents Limited in February 1915.
-Later in 1915, during the First World War, the company helped develop a 600 bhp engine for a flying boat.
+Later that same year, amid the First World War, the company helped develop a 600 bhp piston engine for a flying boat.
 In spring 1916, it helped with the design of a device to manoeuvre 25 tonne battle tanks into position aboard railway wagons.
-Later in 1916, it designed a 4-stroke crosshead-type engine for the Mark V tank which produced 150 bhp but emitted no visible smoke detectable by the enemy.
+Later in 1916, the company designed a four-stroke crosshead-type engine, capable of producing 150 bhp, to power the Mark V tank; this engine emitted no visible smoke and thus made the tank less detectable by the enemy.
+In April 1917, the first engine was completed; quantity production was quickly established, permitting one hundred engines per week to be manufactured by the end of that year.

-After the war, the company developed a side-valve engine, which minimised the clearance between the piston and cylinder head thereby achieving all the advantages of overhead-valve engines without the cost.
-This new type of engine, known as the turbulent head, was patented in 1932.
-The company went on to design a 6-cylinder diesel engine producing 130 bhp which was manufactured by AEC for use in London bus fleets.
-This type of engine, branded as The Comet, was taken up by Berliet and Citroën of France, MAN of Germany, and Fiat and Breda of Italy, among others.
+By 1919, the company had set up a laboratory at Shoreham by Sea.
+Around this time, the company's name was changed to Ricardo and Co.
+During the 1920s, it developed a side-valve engine, which minimised the clearance between the piston and cylinder head thereby achieving all the advantages of overhead-valve engines without the cost.
+This new type of engine, known as the turbulent head, was patented (following protracted legal action) in 1932.

+During the late 1920s, Ricardo designed a six-cylinder diesel engine that was capable of producing 130 bhp; manufactured by AEC, it was quickly adopted to power buses serving London, as well as long distance coaches and lorries.
+This type of engine, branded as The Comet, was taken up by numerous European vehicle manufacturers, including Berliet and Citroën of France, MAN of Germany, and Fiat and Breda of Italy, among others.